-For Learning Coach Toni Wood, Oklahoma Connections Academy’s curriculum and the flexibility of a virtual school environment is the key to maintaining her daughter's Type 1 Diabetes and her education.
-OKCA’s program is designed for flexibility which is critical for virtual school student parents and students with health issues.
+For Learning Coach Toni Wood, Oklahoma Connections Academy’s curriculum and the flexibility of a virtual school environment was the key to maintaining her daughter's Type 1 Diabetes and her education.
+Toni's daugther recently graduated from OKCA's program, which is designed for flexibility that is critical for virtual school student parents and students with health issues.
 Toni tells her story below.

 "When my daughter, Belle, was diagnosed with type-1 diabetes, I was determined to help her achieve the best self-care possible, while still making sure that she took advantage of her academic opportunities.
 I didn't realize what a task that would be.